 Mixed Paper Materials

-Flatten chipboard boxes and remove liners.
-Rinse out and crush beverage cartons.
+Flatten cardboard boxes and remove liners.
+Rinse out beverage cartons; do not crush.
 Pet food bags, or any bags with a moisture liner, are not recyclable.
 Soiled fiber material such as used tissue paper, paper towels or paper plates are not recyclable.
+Shredded paper is not recyclable through the weekly collection program.

-Thoroughly rinse out containers and crush them if possible.
-Remove all caps and lids from containers and cans, and discard.
-Place mixed non-paper materials in the recycling cart.
+Thoroughly rinse out containers.
+Do not crush.
+Rinse caps and lids and place back on container.
+All colors of glass are accepted.
 Steel paint cans must be dried out.
 All aerosol cans must be empty before being placed in the recycling cart.
+No foam trays or egg cartons.

 Recycling collection is provided by Lakeshore Recycling Systems, who has been contracted by the Village.
 For information on Lakeshore’s recycling collection, visit their website, or call at 773/685-8811.